treasure-data/chef-td-agent/README.md

 Access to the API may be turend off by setting `enable_api` to `false`.
 This may be of particular use when td-agent is being used on endpoint systems that are forwarding logs to a centralized td-agent server.

+# License

+Copyright 2014 Treasure Data, Inc.

+The code is licensed under the Apache License 2.0 (see  LICENSE for details).